adamstegman/folder/README.md

-# Image Host
+# Folder

-A very simple, very insecure image host for internal usage.
+A very simple, very insecure image and file host for internal usage.

 ## Usage